Xememah/ps-screenshot-management/README.md

 The simplest PowerShell script written for managing your screenshots folder.

 # Use case
 Do you capture and share screenshots regularly?
-If the answear to that question is positive, you probably have encountered some issues in the past.
+If the answer to that question is positive, you probably have encountered some issues in the past.

 You take one screenshot, use it two or three times and that's it.
 The screenshot is no longer needed.